 For the most part, our dogs meet an unfamiliar trigger and then they move on.
 They may growl, show their teeth, snap or bark at it as they attempt to “fight” the trigger, or they may run away to a safe distance and hide if they are in “flight” mode.
 The other week, someone dropped a sack of fertiliser by the side of the field.
 Heston did both of these things: he stood, he stared, his hackles went up, he growled.
 The thing didn’t move.
 He went a little closer and growled more in case it hadn’t heard him.
 Then he barked at it.
 It didn’t care.
 He went closer, barked and then backed off.
 He did this progressively, getting gradually closer until he’d decided that it was nothing to be scared of, barking, retreating, barking, retreating.

 When we start down the stress response pathway, adrenaline is produced to help us run or fight.
 Cortisol is also produced.
 This is important and we’ll come back to it later.
-Normal responses to stress include avoidance (not looking at it, backing off, seeking shelter) defense aggression (growling, snapping, barking) looking for contact with humans or other animals for reassurance (hiding between your legs, often!) seeking attention from a bonded human or animal.
+Normal responses to stress include avoidance (not looking at it, backing off, seeking shelter) defence aggression (growling, snapping, barking) looking for contact with humans or other animals for reassurance (hiding between your legs, often!) seeking attention from a bonded human or animal.
 When dogs can’t escape or attack, you will see other behaviours too.
 Lip-licking, flat ears, tense faces, panting, low body posture, seeking escape, slow movements.
-They’ll be reluctant to take a treat (which has implications for positive training and counter conditioning to overcome the response)
+They’ll be reluctant to take a treat (which has implications for positive training and counter-conditioning to overcome the response)

 Normally, the trigger goes away and the situation returns to normal.
 The body stops making stress hormones and within 70-110 minutes, most of those hormones have dissipated.
 The dog learns to tolerate these small events and episodes.
 Cats in the garden, postal workers, teams of cyclists going past… they’re strange and unfamiliar events and your dog will have periods between them to recover.